dwarvesf/playbook/operations/adjust-the-way-we-work-in-basecamp-style.md

 Beside, another question might come with every project/team, which is **'What did you work on today?'**

-This aims to log the accomplishment of the day, or as I have mentioned in <span style='color:pink_background'>[Daily Check-Ins](https://dwarves.foundation/memo/daily-check-ins)</span>, a subtle cry for help.
+This aims to log the accomplishment of the day, or as I have mentioned in [Daily Check-Ins](https://dwarves.foundation/memo/daily-check-ins), a subtle cry for help.
 The answer should not conform to any format, but it needs a sense of progress so we'll know where it's heading to.

 ## Todos
 Needless to say what this is about, I guess I'll just drop the necessary input.
 * **Title**: A concise brief of the task
 * **Assign to**: Name of person in charge (PIC)
 * **When done, notify**: If it's a self-task, leave it blank.
 If it needs approval, tag the line manager or a PIC